spack/spack/lib/spack/docs/environments.rst

    [myenv] $ ...

 The ``activate`` command can also be used to create a new environment, if it is not already defined, by adding the ``--create`` flag.
-Managed and anonymous environments, anonymous environments are explained in the next section, can both be created using the same flags that `spack env create` accepts.
-If an environment already exists then spack will simply activate it and ignore the create specific flags.
+Managed and independent environments can both be created using the same flags that `spack env create` accepts.
+If an environment already exists then spack will simply activate it and ignore the create-specific flags.

 .. code-block:: console

    $ spack env activate --create -p myenv
    # ...
    # [creates if myenv does not exist yet]